chroma-core/chroma/clients/js/packages/chromadb-client/README.md

 # ChromaDB Client

-Chroma is the open-source embedding database.
+Chroma is the open-source data infrastructure for AI.
 Chroma makes it easy to build LLM apps by making knowledge, facts, and skills pluggable for LLMs.

 **Note:** JS client version 3._ is only compatible with chromadb v1.0.6 and newer or Chroma Cloud.
 For prior version compatiblity, please use JS client version 2._.